blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

       A list of zookeeper hosts for Zuul to use when communicating with Nodepool.

+   .. attr:: tls_cert
+      :required:

+      The path to the PEM encoded certificate file.

+   .. attr:: tls_key
+      :required:

+      The path to the PEM encoded key file.

+   .. attr:: tls_ca
+      :required:

+      The path to the PEM encoded CA certificate file.

    .. attr:: session_timeout
       :default: 10.0

       The ZooKeeper session timeout, in seconds.

-   .. attr:: tls_cert

-      If using TLS, the path to the PEM encoded certificate file.

-   .. attr:: tls_key

-      If using TLS, the path to the PEM encoded key file.

-   .. attr:: tls_ca

-      If using TLS, the path to the PEM encoded CA certificate file.

 .. _scheduler: